SherwynM/Titanic-Survival-Prediction/README.md

 - Pandas
 - Scikit-learn
 - XGBoost
-- Matplotlib/Seaborn (optional)
+- Matplotlib/Seaborn
+- flask

 ## Instructions

 1. Clone this repository.
 2. Install the required packages using `pip install -r requirements.txt` (if provided).
-3. Run the Python script (e.g., `main.py`) to train the model and evaluate its performance.
+3. Run the Python script (e.g., `app.py`) to train the model and evaluate its performance.
-4. (Optional) Refer to additional instructions for deploying the model as a web application.
+4. Refer to additional instructions for deploying the model as a web application.